 - 1. Support efforts to maintain Diablo's mature trees, natural setting, and limited sidewalks and streetlights, all of which add to its rural character. - 2.
-Increase opportunities for community input in planning processes and projects, especially related to historic designations and regulations. - 3.
+Coordinate with the community to increase opportunities for input into planning processes and projects, especially related to historic designations and regulations. - 3.
 Discourage land uses that detract from Diablo's low-density residential character, such as large commercial and high-density residential projects. - 4.
 Support efforts to improve wildfire safety through management of the Wildland-Urban Interface around Diablo.